AbdelghaniTassi/docker-geoserver-lb/README.md

 ## Building:

-If the registry is not enough and you need additional plugins/fonts etc, you can build the image yourself.
+If you need additional plugins/fonts etc, you can build the image yourself.
 See images/\<version\>/build.sh.

 ## Slaves: